 Doing your research for your Christmas trip? wondering what to wear? what to do? what to expect? etc etc then let me help you out.

-Several short videos about the Christmas Markets on the Old Town Square and Republic Square including food stalls, prices and warnings are on my YouTube channel.
+Videos about the Christmas Markets on the Old Town Square, Wenceslas Square and Republic Square including food stalls, prices and warnings are below.